-Padraig Jack writes and sings songs on guitar and piano in Gaelic and English.
-He was born and raised 10 miles off the west coast of Ireland on the Aran islands.
-Music and words are in his blood as his dad is bilingual songwriter Barry Ronan and he is the nephew on his mothers side of the Irish poet and Aosdána member Mary O’Malley.
-His music is influenced by his surroundings as much as it is by James Taylor, Van Morrison, Shane McGowan and The Eagles.
-Padraig Jack has appeared on RTE 1 Television, TG4, RTE Radio 1, Newstalk as well as many Irish and BBC regional radio stations.
-His Gaelic language songs are played almost daily on the national Irish language radio station RTE Raidió na Gaeltachta.
+Padraig Jack writes and sings meaningful songs on guitar and piano in Gaelic and English.
+He captivates a live audience like few of his contemporaries with his wonderfully crafted songs, superb voice and affable personality.
+He was born and raised 10 miles off the west coast of Ireland on the Aran islands into a musical family including his dad, the bilingual songwriter Barry Ronan and he is also a nephew of the poet Mary O’Malley.
+His music is influenced by his surroundings as much as it is by the likes of James Taylor, Van Morrison, Enya, Shane McGowan, Sinead O Connor and REM.

 Rugadh agus tógadh an ceoltóir dátheangach Padraig Jack in Árainn agus tá ceol Padraig faoi tionchar ag an dtimpeallacht in Árainn agus amhránaí dá leithéid James Taylor, Van Morrison, Shane McGowan agus The Eagles.
 Tá ceol agus filíocht ina fhuil aige, is é ceoltóir agus amhranaí Barry Ronan a athair agus ba í an file Mary O Malley a aintín.
-Fuair ceol Padraig go leor craoladh ar na stáisiúin ceol náisiúnta cosiúl le RTÉ Raidió 1, Raidió na Life, Raidió Fáilte agus tá a gcuid ceol le cloisteáil ar Raidió na Gaeltachta go minic.
+Fuair ceol Padraig go leor craoladh ar na stáisiúin ceol náisiúnta cosúil le RTÉ Raidió 1, Raidió na Life, Raidió Fáilte agus tá a gcuid ceol le cloisteáil ar Raidió na Gaeltachta go minic.